hanskkangg/portfolio_cms/README.md

-# 🛍️ Freelance E-commerce Websites
+# 🛍️ E-commerce Websites

 Welcome!
-This is the source code repository for **Baeyond Nails** and ,a custom-built freelance e-commerce websites crafted with love, React, and a focus on performance and user experience.
+This is the source code repository for **Baeyond Nails** a custom-built freelance e-commerce websites crafted with love, React, and a focus on performance and user experience.

 🔗 **Live Projects**
 - [Baeyond Nails - LIVE](https://baeyondfrontend.vercel.app/)